 - Use action-verb phrases, not sentences.

-- If your résumé has a second page, put your name and page 2 at the top of the second page.
+- If your résumé has a second page, put your name and page 2 at the top or bottom of the second page.

 - Don't state past salary or wages, reason for leaving past employment or any personal information such as height, weight, marital status, etc.